kimbring2/DeepSoccer/README.md

 After installing the my_deepsoccer_training package, you can use DeepSoccer with the following Gym shape.
 The basic actions and observations are the same as described in the Jetbot soccer section.
 Action is an integer from 0 to 6, indicating STOP, FORWARD, LEFT, RIGHT, BACKWARD, HOLD, and KICK, respectively.
 Observations are image frame from camera, robot coordinates, and lidar sensor value.

-After changing a line of start_training.launch like below,
+After changing a line of start_training.launch like below.

 ```
 <node pkg="my_deepsoccer_training" name="deepsoccer_single" type="gym_test.py" output="screen"/>